AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## ClearOutputWindow()
 ### Description
 The ClearOutputWindow() method empties the output window.
-The method can be used within Initialize() as well as within OnBarUpdate().
+The method can be used within OnInit() as well as within OnCalculate().
 The output window contains all outputs that have been created with the [*Print()*](#print) command.
 Using the output window is a great method for code debugging.